Gonadotropin-releasing hormone: Function

 GnRH is secreted in the hypophysial portal bloodstream at the median eminence.
 The portal blood carries the GnRH to the pituitary gland, which contains the gonadotrope cells, where GnRH activates its own receptor, gonadotropin-releasing hormone receptor (GnRHR), a seven-transmembrane G-protein-coupled receptor that stimulates the beta isoform of Phosphoinositide phospholipase C, which goes on to mobilize calcium and protein kinase C. This results in the activation of proteins involved in the synthesis and secretion of the gonadotropins LH and FSH.
 GnRH is degraded by proteolysis within a few minutes.

-GnRH activity is very low during childhood, and is activated at puberty or adolescence.
+GnRH activity is elevating during fetal life, drops briefly following birth due to the effect of placental hormones, then becomes elevated again for the first one to six months of life in a period known as minipuberty, during which time gonadotropins and sex steroids contribute to the development of sexual organs.
+GnRH is very low during childhood, and is reactivated at puberty during adolescence.
 During the reproductive years, pulse activity is critical for successful reproductive function as controlled by feedback loops.
 However, once a pregnancy is established, GnRH activity is not required.
 Pulsatile activity can be disrupted by hypothalamic-pituitary disease, either dysfunction (i.e., hypothalamic suppression) or organic lesions (trauma, tumor).
 Elevated prolactin levels decrease GnRH activity.
 In contrast, hyperinsulinemia increases pulse activity leading to disorderly LH and FSH activity, as seen in polycystic ovary syndrome (PCOS).
 GnRH formation is congenitally absent in Kallmann syndrome.